priyupatil2597/MyFirst1-Demo/README.md

 # MyFirst1-Demo
-This is my First repository
+This is my First repository.
-Athor - Priyanka Patil
+Author - Priyanka Patil